nilaB97/Group8-Bias/README.md

 Everything is in the Jupyter Notebook.
 All Functions are commented and can be used as they are described.
 For running the notebook starting from "4.
 Apply the above pipeline to our first topic: Bias in male vs. female refugees" file pathes, model and tokenizer names have to be adjusted.

+All the dependencies used are given in requirements.txt.
+If a certain package does not work, please check there which version was used.

 ## Tokenizing the Data

     def tokenize_data(file_path,batch_size,tokenizer):